Major Challenges and FinTech Trends That Will Dominate 2019

 So, What Direction is FinTech Moving to in 2019?

 The fintech industry has undergone major transformations over the last years.
-These changes in the sphere can be explained by emerging technologies and fintech trends that couldn’t simply pass by:
+These changes in the sphere can be explained by emerging and financial technologies trends that couldn’t simply pass by:

 - Blockchain-based solutions aim to make transactions fast and secure